htcondor/htcondor/docs/admin-manual/checkpoint-server.rst

 checkpoint read transfers, which occur when the job restarts from its last checkpoint on a new machine.
-To localize these transfers, it is desired to schedule the job on a machine which is near the checkpoint server on which the job’s checkpoint is stored.
+To localize these transfers, it is desired to schedule the job on a machine which is near the checkpoint server on which the job's checkpoint is stored.

 In terminology, all of the machines configured to use checkpoint server A are in checkpoint server domain A. To localize checkpoint transfers,